vishwajeet-hogale/LearnSTL/readme.md

 25) Kth largest number in an array
 26) Find Duplicate Number (Only one number is repeated in the list/array)
 27) Minimum Operations to Make the Array Increasing : <https://leetcode.com/problems/minimum-operations-to-make-the-array-increasing/>
 28) Invert Binary Tree
 29) Monotone array
 30) Number of Susequences
 31) Count The number of Teams : <https://leetcode.com/problems/count-number-of-teams/> (Backtracked)
 32) Count The number of Teams : <https://leetcode.com/problems/count-number-of-teams/> (Iterative)
 33) Validate a binary Tree <https://leetcode.com/problems/validate-binary-search-tree/>
+34) Range Sum of a Binary Tree

 ## Answers File name according to numbers